 About a month ago, a friend of my girlfriend’s was visiting from New York and decided to spend a few days at her place.
 Among our friends – some of whom had met her before – there was considerable anticipation about her stay.
 It was only after she arrived in San Antonio that I realized what all the fuss was about.
 Little did I know I was going to come across a polyamorous relationship story.

 Mimi was a tall, dusky, attractive girl in her mid-thirties.
 She was vivacious, spirited and loved to engage in deep, meaningful conversations.
-From our first encounter, I gathered, she’d been a model and a television actress.
+I learned she’d been a model and a television actress.
 She loved to read, was into fitness, and was also toying with the idea of being a writer.

 She was in town to attend a literary festival and hobnob with people from the media for a project she was working on.
 We regrouped later that evening at a club in the heart of the city to celebrate a friend’s birthday.
 After a few rounds of drinks, while our friends were beginning to veer towards the dance floor, Mimi told me that she’d been married for more than seven years, but was in a polyamorous relationship.